Employee Stock Incentive Plans Under the New Palestinian Companies Law: A Guide for Employers

 Aligning Talent Incentives with Legal Reform in Palestine

-If there’s a constant in Palestine’s business landscape, it’s persistent change.
-New laws continue to shape how companies operate.
-And while the introduction of these laws has historically welcomed new opportunities, it’s also presented growing complexity, especially for companies continuously looking to introduce new and innovative systems.
+If there’s one constant in Palestine’s business landscape, it’s change.
+New laws continue to reshape how companies operate.
+And while the introduction of these laws has historically welcomed new opportunities, it’s also introduced layers of complexity.
+This is especially true for businesses eager to adopt modern systems and forward-looking strategies.

-One notable law was the 2021 Companies Law No. (42), which marked a significant reform by allowing companies to repurchase and redistribute treasury shares for employee incentives.
-Article 144, in particular, permits companies to distribute shares to employees as incentives and free of charge.
-Known globally as Employee Stock Incentive Plans (ESIPs), these models allow companies to offer employees a stake in the business through structured share plans.
+One notable reform was the 2021 Companies Law No. (42), which allowed companies to repurchase and redistribute treasury shares as part of employee incentive programs.
+Article 144, in particular, authorizes companies to grant shares to employees, free of charge, as a form of incentives.
+Globally, such programs are known as Employee Stock Incentive Plans (ESIPs): structured share plans that give employees a stake in the business.

-With the new legal framework in place, Palestinian companies can now explore ESIPs not just as a concept, but as a concrete, compliant tool for attracting and retaining talent.
-Despite this legal prospect, ESIPs remain nascent and not fully exploited in Palestine, largely due to regulatory ambiguity and limited institutional familiarity.
-This article breaks down steps to strategic ESIP implementation as well as how Kurdi & Co. helps clients navigate incentive structures that are compliant with Law No. 42 of 2021.
+With this legal foundation in place, Palestinian companies can now treat ESIPs not solely as a theoretical concept, but as a practical, compliant tool for attracting and retaining talent.
+Despite this legal prospect, ESIPs remain nascent and uptake remains limited, largely due to regulatory ambiguity and limited institutional familiarity.
+This article breaks down steps to strategic ESIP implementation and how Kurdi & Co. supports clients in navigating these plans under Law No. (42) of 2021.

 Legal Foundations of Employee Stock Incentive Plans in Palestine

-The Companies Law No. (42) of 2021 provides the legal foundation for companies in Palestine to issue stock incentive plans for employees.
+The Companies Law No. (42) of 2021 provides the legal foundation for Palestinian companies to issue stock incentive plans for employees.
 The following is a breakdown of the articles pertaining to ESIP implementation for Palestinian companies:

-Article 143 permits public and private shareholding companies to purchase their own shares, subject to Extraordinary General Assembly approval specifying the number of shares to be acquired, the timeframe for board authorization (not exceeding five years), the minimum and maximum payment for shares, and whether the shares are intended for use as employee incentives or reward schemes.
+Article 143: Permits public and private shareholding companies to purchase their own shares, subject to Extraordinary General Assembly (EGA) approval.
+This includes parameters like number of shares, timeframe for board authorization (not exceeding five years), minimum and maximum payment for shares, and whether the shares are intended for use as employee incentives or reward schemes.

-Article 144 permits companies to distribute treasury shares to its employees without charge as part of an incentive plan, provided the shares are distributed within 12 months from acquisition.
+Article 144: Allows companies to distribute treasury shares to its employees, free of charge, as part of an incentive plan, provided the shares are distributed within 12 months from acquisition.
 Companies must disclose material information relevant to such a plan as typically disclosed to shareholders.

 Things still perplexing?
-Make sure to get in touch with one of our legal experts.
+Get in touch with our legal experts to walk you through it.
 Kurdi & Co. provides advisory services to companies preparing and adopting ESIP structures to ensure full compliance with the Companies Law.

 Utilizing Treasury Shares for Employee Incentive Plans